This post was last Updated on August 26, 2020

 How and at what age did you become a naturist?

-In the early fifties of the former century my father studied in France to become a priest.
-As you might expect; he quit this study and did choose for a non-religious direction in life.
-But from his years in France he kept a few friends, from which one of them lived in Aubenas in the Ardèche area.
+In the early fifties of the former century, my father studied in France to become a priest.
+As you might expect; he quit this study and did choose a non-religious direction in life.
+But from his years in France, he kept a few friends, from which one of them lived in Aubenas in the Ardèche area.
 This friend showed him a really really (yes twice) nice spot in that area to camp.
 It was on the bank of the Chassezac river.
-This river is a tributary steam of the Ardèche river.
+This river is tributary steam of the Ardèche river.
 We went there from when I was five (in 1963) for a few decennia each year on holidays with a growing group of friends and relatives.
 Each year my father met his French friend and often we spent a day picnicking together in the neighborhood.
 Once, somewhere mid-seventies, I was a teenager, we were picnicking on the bank of the Ardèche river nearby the naturist campground ‘la plage de Templiers’.
-Making a walk we crossed this camp place, still dressed ourselves, but the feeling of being naked in outdoor natures brought up mixed feelings.
+Making a walk we crossed this camp place, still dressed, but the feeling of being naked in outdoor natures brought up mixed feelings.
 Feelings of fear to be naked in public, but also feelings of full openness and freedom.
 I still know for sure that because of this experience years later I was triggered to explore how it would feel being in a naturist resort, but then being naked myself.

 Late eighties Dutch friends of my parents wanted to visit a naturist resort in France, but because they had no experience of going to France at all, they asked my parents for support to get there.
 They did and their friends ended up at the ‘Sablière’, a bit south of the Ardèche area.
 As mentioned I wanted to experience the naturist feeling.
 I proposed a visit to my wife (girlfriend in those days) and although not fully in favor she agreed.
-So we did and we enjoyed.
+So we did and we enjoyed it.

-A year later we decided, as a try out, to spend half of our holidays on a naturist campground and the second half back on our usual textile campground at the Chassezac.
-We were lucky to have four weeks holidays in total.
+A year later we decided, as a tryout, to spend half of our holidays on a naturist campground and the second half back on our usual textile campground at the Chassezac.
+We were lucky to have four weeks’ holiday in total.
 We went to ‘Verdon Provence’, in the Provence area, at the bank of the ‘Lac du Esparron’.
-We had such a great time over there.
-We met such a nice people, which we spend those two weeks with, that at the end of the two weeks I regretted our decision to stay there for only half of our holidays.
-We could have changed our decision, but my parents were at the Chassezac and I knew they were looking forward to see us.
+We had such a great time there.
+We met such nice people, which we spend those two weeks with, that at the end of the two weeks I regretted our decision to stay there for only half of our holidays.
+We could have changed our decision, but my parents were at the Chassezac and I knew they were looking forward to seeing us.
 So we did not change our decision and we drove back to our old spot at the Chassezac.
-Looking back I think that this was the right decision at the end, because spending time on a textile campground again, turned out to be an important lesson for us.
+Looking back I think that this was the right decision in the end, because spending time on a textile campground again, turned out to be an important lesson for us.
 In short; it was terrible.
 After two weeks walking around most of the time naked, it was so disappointing having to wear clothes again all day.
 Even if it is only a swimming trouser.
 The atmosphere is so different.
 Having to take a shower in small cabins behind a closed door.
 People, when passing your tent our caravan, on the sly looking insight, because perhaps something could be seen that was forbidden to be shown.
 It was such a shock to us, after having spent so many nice years over there, after having experienced the naturist way of living, this place felt so narrow.
 The only reason to not run away right away from this place was that again we met a real nice couple, which we spend the two weeks with over there.
 That saved for sure this part of our holidays.
 From that year on we never ever have visited a textile campground again.
-Even on our way to the south and back we select a local naturist club campground to spend some time and to stay for the night.
+Even on our way to the south and back, we select a local naturist club campground to spend some time and to stay for the night.
 These places are so beautiful.
 The club people spend so much time to make all these club campgrounds small paradises on earth.